 A Champion

-The key to self development for ultra-high achievement is not in self but in God.
+The key to personal and domestic success is not in herself, but in God.
 This is counter-intuitive.
-In other words, the way to incredible success is not to focus on your strengths or on your weaknesses, but on the LORD who supplies both natural and supernatural blessing and deliverance.
-Being a superwoman is not easy and no one can achieve these lofty goals in their own strength!
-Nor is superwoman born that way, however, every woman has the potential to become a superwoman.
+Her domestic triumph does not come from focussing on her own strengths or weaknesses, but on the LORD, supplying both natural and supernatural blessings, and deliverance.
+A superwoman is not self-made, and no one can achieve what she does, day-in-and-day-out, on her own strength!
+No one is born a superwoman, yet every woman has the potential to become one, in the LORD.

 Our Maker, Saviour, and Friend

-Except for His brief transfiguration on the mountain top (Matthew 17:2) when His radiance as God shone through, by all external appearances Jesus seemed to be ordinary man.
-Yet, He was unlike any man who ever lived before or since, because Jesus was flawless (Hebrews 4:15, John 8:46, John 19:6, Mark 7:37).
+Except for His brief Transfiguration on the mountain top (Matthew 17:2), when His radiance as God shone through, by all external appearances Jesus seemed no more than an ordinary man.
+Yet, Jesus was unlike any man who ever lived before or since, He because was flawless (Hebrews 4:15, John 8:46, John 19:6, Mark 7:37).

 He alone is the key to becoming a true champion.
 As long as people seek the LORD, they do well (Isaiah 45:22, 2 Chronicles 26:5).